 I consider myself new to the bourbon enthusiast's scene, a rookie, as it were.
-I've only been in this game for about 2 years; however, that period has been a whirlwind of education and tasting American whiskeys.
-I have purchased over 100 American whiskeys in this short time, and I am not a rich person.
+I've only been in this game for about three years; however, that period has been a whirlwind of education and tasting American whiskeys.
+I have purchased over 160 American whiskeys in this short time, and I am not a rich person.

 Initially, my approach was to try as many bourbons as possible to determine what I liked.
 I chose not to try samples because of the 3-taste rule.
-The rule being, never to judge a bourbon unless you've tried it three times from the same bottle and over a period of time.
+The rule is never judge a bourbon unless you've tried it three times from the same bottle and over time.
 So, I ended up purchasing bottles of everything that I wanted to try.

 I was reading discussions about neck pours and letting bourbon "open up."
-Seasoned enthusiasts told me that it would take at least three pours over time to know if I liked it or not.
-This advice is true and should be followed.
+Seasoned enthusiasts told me it would take at least three pours over time to know if I liked it.
+This advice is accurate and should be followed.
 However, in retrospect, buying a new bottle for every bourbon I wanted to taste resulted in a lot of wasted money.
-I was not fond of about 1/3 of the bottles and ended up trading them or leaving them at parties.
+I did not like about 1/3 of the bottles and ended up trading them or leaving them at parties.
 Another 1/3 ended up as expensive mixers.
-Believe me, purchasing a $120 bottle of bourbon, let alone a $120-$200 one, only to find out that you don't like it is not the best feeling.
+Purchasing a $50 bottle of bourbon, let alone a $120-$200 one, only to find out that you don't like it is not the best feeling.

 What Would I Do Differently?
 Research More.

-If I had to do it all over again, what would I do differently?
+What would I do differently if I had to do it all over again?
 I would not buy bottles of bourbon impromptu.
 I would focus more on researching flavor profiles, using the recommendations of renowned critics, and spending money on those bottles.

-Additionally, it is extremely advantageous to join online bourbon groups.
+Additionally, it is highly advantageous to join online bourbon groups.
 Try to find a Facebook group in your state or region where the individuals share tasting notes and information on where to find bourbons, mainly store picks.
-You can save a lot of time and money through these relationships and by sharing samples.
+You can save time and money through these relationships and by sharing samples.

 The Allocated Bourbon Trap